Clubs & Activities

 National Art Honor Society (NAHS)

-National Honor Society
+National Honor Society (NHS)

 Juniors and Seniors who have earned a 3.5 GPA or above are invited to apply for membership into the National Honor Society in February of each school year.
 Membership is determined by a RHS faculty council and is based on the national standards of scholarship, leadership, character and community service.
 Students who meet the qualifications are inducted into NHS at a formal ceremony in March.
 The National Honor Society provides tutoring to elementary students and mentoring for the freshmen class.
 They sponsor an annual canned food drive to support our community and are called upon to serve as guides/support for various school functions.
 National Honor Society students proudly wear a white stole at commencement to signify their achievement.
 Students must participate in 24 hours of community service.
+Mrs. McCabe and Mr. Trusewicz sponsor NHS and can provide additional information.

 Quiz Bowl

 The Quiz Bowl patterns itself after Jeopardy.
 Students who participate in Quiz Bowl are typically very knowledgeable about a variety of subjects and love competition.
 The team consists of students in grades 9-12.
 Quiz Bowl is an academic competition in the Mega League.
 Students are eligible for a Varsity letter.
+See Mr. Curtiss if you are interested in joining.

 Robotics